datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =instructions2

+`backup.log` appears to be an untracked file and it's one we don't need.
+Let's get rid of it.
-Use a single Git command to remove unwanted files.
+Use `git clean` with the appropriate flag to remove unwanted files.

 *** =hint2